arkmq-org/markdown-runner/README.md

 * if all the commands in the stage are made to run in parallel.

 > [!NOTE]
+> All chunks within the same stage must have the same parallelism setting.
+> Mixing parallel and sequential chunks in a single stage is not allowed and
+> will result in an error.
+This ensures a consistent and predictable execution
+> flow.

+> [!NOTE]
 > For non bash runtime:
 > The parallel behavior has a simplistic implementation.
 Only the last
 > command of the chunk is really started asynchronously.
 The other ones are
 > sequentially executed before that.
 If you need more complex parallel behavior,
 > consider using a bash runtime to program it the way you'd like it to be.
+>
+> Using multiple commands in a parallel, non-bash chunk is not supported and
+> will result in an error.
+Please use the "bash" runtime for such cases.

 ##### `"breakpoint":"true"`